Introduction to the Israel Lobby

 • America’s Voices in Israel (AVI): A project of the Conference of Presidents, AVI works to “strengthen American understanding of and support for Israel by inviting U.S.-based radio talk show hosts to see Israel and broadcast their programs live from Jerusalem.”
 It also brings celebrities and other “opinion makers” on guided tours of Israel.

 • The Jewish Agency for Israel: The name is often shortened to just “The Jewish Agency.”
 According to its website, founded in 1929, this links “Jews around the world with Israel as the focal point… ” Major activities include Jewish Zionist education and building a global Jewish community.
 “In addition to extensive programs in Israel, it operates in close to 80 countries on five continents through a network of over 450 emissaries, including hundreds of formal and informal educators.
+The world Jewish community participates in the Jewish Agency’s decision-making process through the Assembly, its supreme governing body, and its Board of Governors, which is responsible for policy making and oversight.”
+The Jewish Federations of North American are a fundraising partner, with individual Jewish Federations from numerous American cities listed.

 • The Foundation for Jewish Camp: This nonprofit foundation states on its website that in in Jewish camps “Israeli culture is celebrated through song, food, art, and dance,” and reports, “The magic of Jewish camp is rooted in its 24/7 atmosphere” and says that “connection to Israel” is “entwined with basketball, arts and crafts and swimming.”
 It notes that some camps are particularly “focused on Zionism and the role of Israel in Jewish life.”
 It reports that in one of these, CAMP INC., “Israel education will be embedded in the program as campers learn about Israel through the lens of their entrepreneurial sector.
 Campers will learn from high-level mentors, teachers, and business pioneers.
 Camp Inc., under the direction of Josh Pierce, will be operated by the Boulder JCC.”
 Another, URJ 6 POINTS SCIENCE ACADEMY “will immerse them in a vibrant Jewish community filled with Jewish music, Shabbat experiences, and living connections to Israel.”
 It states that the Academy, the 14th in the Union for Reform Judaism’s camp system, will be located in the Boston, MA area.
 Funding comes from a grant of $8.6 million jointly funded by The Jim Joseph Foundation and the AVI CHAI Foundation.